kirkjerk/blogallery/README.md

 document ready to look for instances of `.blogallery`)

-Clicking on an image (or the gallery itself) displays all the images without much extraneous formatting (scrolling to the image if needed)
+Clicking on an image (or the gallery itself) displays all the images without much extraneous formatting (scrolling to the image if needed) This transition is a "one way trip"; there is no way to return to the thumbnail size.

 Click on an inline-size images opens up the full-screen viewer to that image, with left/right arrow and esc-key support.